Dutch minister admits smoking ban is a partial failure.

 Ab Klink says he will not take new measures to enforce it.
 A ministry spokesperson

-aimed at protecting
+at protecting employees'

-often unable to create
+to create the required

-who broke the smoking law should not be acquitted.
+law should not be acquitted.

 Bar odd-one out Figures collected by opinion pollster Intraval show that

 owners are flaunting the smoke-restriction law, and the violating rate

 Bars are the exception, as hotels, fast food shops, restaurants and sports